blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 ### 7.8 Key code snippet 2: immediate-sync alert

-`sync:true` tells the Notecard not to wait for the next `outbound` window — the note jumps the queue and the radio wakes right away.
+`sync:true` tells the Notecard not to wait for the next `outbound` window — the Note jumps the queue and the radio wakes right away.

 ```cpp
 J *req = notecard.newRequest("note.add");